Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 In MATLAB, a programming platform for numeric computing, there is a very useful function called 'reshape', which can reshape a matrix into a new one with different size while keeping its original data.

-You're given a matrix represented by a two-dimensional array, and two positive integers **r** and **c** representing the number of rows and number of columns of the intended reshaped matrix, respectively.
+You're given a matrix represented by a two-dimensional array, and two positive integers **rows** and **columns** representing the number of rows and number of columns of the intended reshaped matrix, respectively.

 The reshaped matrix needs to be filled with all the elements of the original matrix in the same row-traversing order as they were.
 - If the 'reshape' operation with given parameters is possible, output the new reshaped matrix.